|Rules & Regulations >>

 scope and well-known in the music world.
 This is the only major competition to focus exclusively on oratorio singing.

 Since the Competition's inception, more than 3,400 singers have competed.
 The judges have chosen nearly 100 winners, awarding thousands of dollars in cash prizes.
 In addition,

 more than 65 performance contracts have been awarded to Competition winners to appear in concert with the Society; many have also been awarded contracts with other major musical organizations.

 The Lyndon Woodside Oratorio-Solo Competition finals concert is held in New York City every year in April.
-More than $17,000 in cash prizes
+More than

 are awarded, along with possible contracts for oratorio performances in New York City.

 Rules and procedures are explained in the Application.
 For answers to Frequently Asked Questions, please

 see the FAQs below.

 The Solo Competition is open to singers of all nationalities who were born on or after January 1,

 1975 and who have not made a formal oratorio debut in a major concert hall.
 (Previous Solo Competition first, second,